 Postman is a multiplatform GUI application for creating API calls.
-Piwik PRO allows you to export Swagger documentation and easily import it to Postman.
-Depending of what you want to work with, you can import the following swagger docs:
+PPAS allows you to export swagger documentation and easily import it to Postman.
+Depending of what you want to work with, you can import given swagger docs:

 - Access control

 - Apps

-- Audit log

 - Meta Sites

-- Modules

-- Tracker settings

-- Users

-- User Groups
+- Users - User Groups